 A priory is a monastery of men or women that live under religious vows that a prior or prioress oversees.
 Priories may be houses of mendicant friars or nuns or monasteries of monks or nuns.
-Houses of canons regular and canonesses regular also use this term, the alternative being “canonry”.
+Houses of cannons regular and canonesses regular also use this term, the alternative being “canonry”.

-Priories of Gloucestershire
+Priories of Gloucester

 Details of the well-known priories within the county that you can visit.

-St Oswald’s Priory
+St Oswald’s Priory Ruins

 The Anglo-Saxon St. Oswald’s Priory is near to Gloucester Cathedral.
 It is a historically significant religious site in the city and has an interesting backstory.
 The current site is a preserved ruin in a park.
 It has many posters detailing the history of the artefact.